open-mmlab/mmengine/docs/en/get_started/installation.md

 ## Install MMEngine

 :::{note}
-If you only want to use the fileio, registry, and config modules in MMEngine, you can install `mmengine-lite`, which will only install the few third-party library dependencies that are necessary (e.g., it will not install opencv, matplotlib):
+If you only want to use the fileio, registry, and config modules in MMEngine, you can install `mmengine-lite`, which installs a smaller dependency set than `mmengine` and uses `opencv-python-headless` instead of the full OpenCV package:

 ```bash
 pip install mmengine-lite